-Below is the statistic of the most influential Chinese firms who invest in the UK.
+Below is the statistics of the most influential Chinese firms that invest in the UK.

 The UK, in particular London, remains a key global target for Chinese buyers, who are increasingly taking a long-term view to investment based on the strong fundamentals of the UK economy, clarity of the judicial system and world-class educational institutions.
 As such, these buyers are less sensitive to short-term economic and political uncertainty, which in turn provides opportunity to secure best-in-class real estate in areas with strong growth potential.